TarGF: Learning Target Gradient Field to Rearrange Objects without Explicit Goal Specification: Details of Baselines

 \subsection{Classifier-based Baselines}

 These baselines refer to the \textit{RCE}, \textit{SQIL} and \textit{GAIL} in experiments.

 \textit{RCE} and \textit{SQIL} are implemented based on the codes~\cite{RCE} released by RCE's authors.
-We only modify $\gamma = 0.95$, the training steps decrease to 0.5 million (\ie, the same number of training steps as other methods) and the model architecture.
-The architecture of actor and critic networks is implemented the same as ours(\ie, the same feature extraction layers and edge-convolutional layers).
+We only modify $\gamma = 0.95$, the training steps decrease to 0.5 million for ball rearrangement (\ie, the same number of training steps as other methods) and the model architecture.
+The architecture of actor and critic networks is implemented the same as ours(\ie, the same feature extraction layers and Edge Convolutional layers, except for the target gradient feature).

 \textit{GAIL} is actually a modification of our learning-based framework: Keeping the RL agent the same(\ie, multi-agent SAC), \textit{GAIL}'s reward is given by a discriminator.
-The discriminator takes only one state instead of two adjacent states as input, since the `ground-truth' reward(\ie, likelihood) is defined on the current state.
+The architecture of the discriminator is the same as our critic network, except that the input graph does not contain the action feature.

 At each training step, we update the discriminator by distinguishing between the agents' and the expert's states(for one step) and then update the RL policy under the reward given by the discriminator(for one step).
 The agent also receives a collision reward during training similar to \textit{Ours-SAC} and \textit{Goal-SAC}: $r_t^i = D(\s_{t+1}) + \lambda * c_t^i$ where $D$ denotes the classifier trained by \textit{GAIL}.
 We do not conduct reward normalisation for \textit{GAIL} as the learned reward is unstable.
 We choose $\lambda=10$ for room rearrangement, \textit{Circling} and \textit{Circling+Clustering}, $\lambda=100$ for \textit{Clustering}.